 The first day of home daycare marks a significant transition for both parents and children.
 If you are searching for parenting tips on how to transition your baby to daycare, you’ve stumbled upon the right place.
-We have listed the best tips and tricks from child care providers for you.
+We have listed the best tips and tricks from childcare providers.

 Set up a Meet and Greet

 Visit the home daycare with your child at least once before the first day.
-Schedule a meet and greet with the provider at a time that your baby or child is not sleepy or hungry.
+Schedule a meet and greet with the provider at a time when your baby or child is not sleepy or hungry.
 This will give you the best idea of how the daycare transition will go.
-Get the provider to describe the schedule and area of the home daycare to you and your child.
+Get the provider to describe the daily schedule and space to you and your child.
 This will help them warm up to the new environment and know what is expected of them.
-Let them play with some of the toys and if possible interact with some of the children.
+Let them play with some of the toys and, if possible, interact with some of the children.
 Encourage them to explore the place on their own.

-Tip: If allowed take a few photos of the home daycare to show your child at home.
+Tip: If allowed, take a few photos of the space to show your child at home.
 Or if your daycare care has a website or Facebook page with photos, show them that.

 Chat with the Provider

-Chat freely with the provider when you visit the home daycare.
+Chat freely with the provider when you visit.
 Feel free to share your anxieties about getting your baby ready for daycare.
-Discuss your child’s temperament with the provide.
-And ask questions on how to prepare for daycare and how to make daycare transition easier.
+Discuss your child’s temperament with the provider.
+And ask questions on how to prepare for daycare and how to make the daycare transition easier.

 Make sure to go over the schedule the night before the first day with your child.
 Be as detailed as possible.